inex/birdseye/README.md

 ## Nagios Plugins

 There are two basic Nagios plugins in the the `bin/` directory which can be downloaded to your Nagios server.
+As of October 2016, these were in production use at [INEX](https://www.inex.ie/) monitoring 24 Bird daemons and ~350 route server sessions.

 The first monitors the basic status of the Bird daemon:

 ```
 # Bird daemon stopped: